 during check execution

-Via rules set Hosts with dynamic DNS lookup during monitoring you determine hosts for a dynamic DNS.
-The result is similar to 3, except that the host name field is used for DNS query.
+Via rule set Hosts with dynamic DNS lookup during monitoring you determine hosts for a dynamic DNS.
+The result is similar to 3., except that the the Hostname field is used for DNS query.

 during check execution

-With the host name method Checkmk uses cached data in order to minimise repeated DNS requests during an Activate Changes — which is very important for accelerating the activation procedure.
-Furthermore, the cache ensures that a changed configuration can still be activated if the DNS stops working.
+With the first option, Checkmk uses cached data in order to minimise repeated DNS requests during the activation of the changes — which is very important for accelerating the activation procedure.
+Furthermore, the cache ensures that a modified configuration can still be activated if the DNS stops working.

-Deleting this file has the same effect as the button as described above.
+Deleting this file has the same effect as running Update DNS cache.

 Checkmk incidentally also supports monitoring via IPv6 — also in dual stack.

-It is more important to specify a data source under Data Sources, since this determines how the host transfers its data to the monitoring.
+It is more important to specify an entry under Monitoring agents, since this determines how the host transfers its data to the monitoring.

 The host should be monitored via SNMP.
-This selection allows the SNMP Community field to appear in Basic settings, with which you can define the SNMP-Community.
-Since this is generally the same for many hosts, it is rather recommended that it be defined in a folder.
+This selection allows the SNMP credentials field to appear below SNMP, with which you can define the SNMP community.
+Since this is generally the same for many hosts, it is in fact recommended that it be defined in a folder.
 If nothing is specified

-Such hosts are without agents and are monitored only with Active checks.
-Rules for these are found under Host & Service Parameters > Active checks in WATO.
+Such hosts are without agents and are monitored only with active checks.
+Rules for these are found under Setup > Hosts > HTTP, TCP, Email, ….
 If you don’t define at least one active check then Checkmk creates a PING service automatically.
 You can find this setting as an option in Checkmk agent / API integrations.

-By the way, labels can also be automatically attached to hosts: on the one hand by external connectors that automatically create hosts (e.g. automatically detected hosts in cloud environments), on the other hand by rules.
+By the way, labels can also be automatically attached to hosts: on the one hand by external connectors that automatically create hosts (e.g. automatically detected hosts in Cloud environments), and on the other hand by rules.

 3. Configuring services